airtai/faststream/README.md

     model = Model()

     ```

+Notice the
+`bootstrap_servers = f"{environ['KAFKA_HOSTNAME']}:{environ['KAFKA_PORT']}"`
+line.
+This enables us to pass the Kafka bootstrap server address to the
+app through the environment variables.

-Then, we start the FaskKafka servie by running the following command in
+Then, we start the FastKafka service by running the following command in
 the folder where the server.py file is located:

 ``` shell